deta/space-docs/src/content/docs/use/space-apps/logs.md

 <div style="display:flex; justify-content: center;"><img style="border-radius: 5px; width: 90%; max-width:300px;" src="/docs_assets/use/logs-1.png"/></div>

-Open your app's context menu from the Canvas and click **View Logs** to open the Logs.
+Open your app's context menu from the Horizon and click **View Logs** to open the Logs.
 If there are any logs, you will see them displayed in the **Runtime Logs** section.
 Individual logs are expandable by clicking on the `>` on the left side.

 <div style="display:flex; justify-content: center;"><img style="border-radius: 5px; width: 90%; max-width:500px;" src="/docs_assets/use/logs-2.png"/></div>